stream-deck-for-node/cli/README.md

-  link      Create a symlink between your development code and the Elgato plugins directory. unlink    Remove (if exists) the symlink created with the link command. dev       Temporary modify the manifest.json using a debug-plugin for a faster development. package   Generate a .streamDeckPlugin using the Elgato's DistributionTool.
+  link      Create a symlink between your development code and the Elgato plugins directory. unlink    Remove (if exists) the symlink created with the link command. dev       Temporary modify the manifest.json using a debug-plugin for a faster development. package   Generate a .streamDeckPlugin using the Elgato DistributionTool.

 dev options